Medical Cannabis for PTSD

 Post-traumatic stress disorder (PTSD) is classified as a psychiatric condition linked to surviving or witnessing a traumatic life event.
 The condition can cause agitation, impaired concentration, memory problems, flashbacks, insomnia, and nightmares.

-Medical Cannabis and PTSD
+Relationship Between Medical Cannabis and PTSD

 Certain compounds of the cannabis plant, including the well-known tetrahydrocannabinol (THC) and cannabidiol (CBD) are structurally similar to the human endogenous cannabinoids, and even though our bodies do not produce THC or CBD, they can interact with the endocannabinoid system and influence a variety of biological processes.